kateek5417/sep10-freedom-project/blog/entry03.md

 * Intro
   * Nowadays, technology plays a crucial role in the health of our beloved pets.
 From little things like making appointments, filing information, to huge machines for X-rays and scans, none of it would be possible without technology.
 Hence why it is important for vets and pet lovers alike to know about technology which will help play large roles in keeping their little friends safe.

+This is how I organized my notes for parts A and B:

 Current tech

 * Applications